Microvalve: Passive microvalves

 Passive microvalves are valves for which the operational state, i.e. open or close, is determined by the fluid they control.
 Most common passive microvalves are flap valves, membrane microvalves and ball microvalves.

-Microvalve applications
+Applications

-Gas Microvalves
+Gas microvalves

 Controlling a gas flow with MEMS microvalves has the following general benefits: the integration of the actuation mechanism with the other microvalve components allows component miniaturization; and the small scale of the component results in a rapid response time and a low-power consumption.
 However, despite the potential for cost-efficient batch fabrication offered by microelectromechanical systems (MEMS) technologies, gas microvalves have so far failed to reach the critical cost-per-performance ratio needed for a wide adoption of this technology.

 Check valves

 Most check valves, are incorporated in inlets and outlets of reciprocal displacement micropumps, where they provide the liquid rectification needed for the valve to have a net pump flow in one direction.